JKDrewes/enhanced_attribution_engine/README.md

 It extends traditional marketing attribution by incorporating qualitative, unstructured data—such as customer reviews, chat logs, or social media mentions—into the model to improve both accuracy and interpretability.

-This project **does not use an orchestration framework** (like Dagster or Airflow); instead, it relies on a modular Python pipeline with lightweight configuration and manual scheduling via cron or CLI.

 ---

 ## Quick Start